-Health Insurance Premium and Cost Sharing Assistance for
+Health Insurance Premium and Cost Sharing Assistance

-Health Resources & Services Administration (HRSA) Description:
+Health Resources and Services Administration (HRSA) Description:

 - Paying health insurance premiums to provide comprehensive HIV Outpatient/Ambulatory Health Services (OAHS), and pharmacy benefits that provide a full range of HIV medications for eligible clients; and/or

 - Paying standalone dental insurance premiums to provide comprehensive oral health care services for eligible clients; and/or

 - Paying cost sharing on behalf of the client.